ComputerScienceHouse/csh-material-login/README.md

 * `name`: A printable name for your theme that will appear in the theme gallery.
 * `authorUsername`: The theme author's username.
 * `authorName`: The theme author's name.
+* `stylesheets`: An array of stylesheets URLs (either absolute or relative to the theme) to be loaded with the theme.
 * `background`: Configures the page background.
   * `color`: A hex or RGB color value.
 Maps to the CSS `background-color` property.
   * `image`: A CSS image value.
 Maps to the CSS `background-image` property.
   * `size`: One of `auto|length|cover|contain|initial|inherit`.
 Maps to the CSS `background-size` property.
   * `repeat`: One of `repeat|repeat-x|repeat-y|no-repeat|initial|inherit`.
 Maps to the CSS `background-repeat` property.
-* `backgroundImage`: A convenience property to set a background image that will cover the page.
+* `backgroundUrl`: A convenience property to set a background image that will cover the page.
 Should simply contain an absolute URL to the background image or a path relevant to the theme directory.

 Example from the `gradient` theme:

 ```
 {
 	"id": "gradient",
 	"name": "Gradient",
 	"authorUsername": "smirabito",
 	"authorName": "Steven Mirabito",
+	"stylesheets": [
+		"../dark/dark.css"
+	],
 	"background": {
 		"color": "#b0197e",
 		"image": "linear-gradient(#430a30, #b0197e)",
 		"size": "cover",
 		"repeat": "no-repeat"
 	}
 }
 ```